Azure/acr-builder/README.md

 * `--build-env` Custom environment variables defined for the build process.
 This parameter can be specified multiple times.
 (For more details, see `Build Environment`).
 * `--push` Specify if push is required if build is successful.
 * `--pull` Attempt to pull a newer version of the base images if it's already cached locally.
-* `--hyperv-isolation` Build using Hyper-V hypervisor partition based isolation.
+* `--isolation` Specify isolation technology for container.
+Supported values are default,process and hyperv.
 This is used for Windows container builds.
 * `--no-cache` Not using any cached layer when building the image.
 * `--verbose` Enable verbose output for debugging.